jimmystewpot/pdns-statsd-proxy/README.md

-# powerdns to statsd bridge
+# PowerDNS statistics to statsd bridge

 Background: [PowerDNS](https://www.powerdns.com/) is a powerful open source DNS server that offers both recursive and authoritative packages.
 It has powerful statistics available via a HTTP RESTFul API, carbon protocol or via a cli tool.
 The problem with this is that not all metrics systems provide support for carbon or have http agents that support the PowerDNS API.